DamoM73/turtle_vid_tute/lesson_3.md

 ### How Turtle coordinates work

-Imagine the Turtle window as a piece of graph paper that is measured in pixels.
-We know from the last lesson that our screen is set to 500px wide and 500px high (px is the recognised abbreviation for pixels).
-Just like maths, Turtle uses `x` to represent horizontal values, and `y` to represent vertical values.
-So we could instead say the window's `x = 500` and its `y = 500`
+Imagine the Turtle window as a piece of graph paper that measured in pixels.
+Our screen is set to 500px wide and 500px high (px is the recognised abbreviation for pixels).
+Turtle uses x to represent horizontal values, and y to represent vertical values.
+So, we could instead say the window's `x = 500` and its `y = 500`

 In computing, we would represent these coordinates as `(500, 500)` where the first value is `x` and the second values is `y`.

 > Values like `(500,500)` are called **tuples**.
-Tuples are just like a list that we learnt about in lesson 2.
+Tuples are like a list that we learnt about in lesson 2.
 The main difference is that you can change the values in a list, but you can't change the values in a tuple.
 >
-> In computer science, if you can't change a value of something, it is called **immutable**, so we would say that tuples are immutable.
+> In computer science, if you can't change a value of something, it is called **immutable**.
+We would say that tuples are immutable.
 >
-> Tuples start with `(`, end with `)` and a `,` is used to separate the elements.
+> Tuples start with `(`, end with `)` and a `,` separates the elements.

 For our Turtle window of `(500,500)` we have `x` values ranging from `-250` to `250` and `y` values also ranging from `-250` to `250`.